 An important part of NATO’s role as an advocate of the theatrical exhibition industry is to educate lawmakers on Capitol Hill with regard to important industry issues.
 NATO’s Political Action Committee (NATOPAC) greatly enhances the association’s efforts to ensure its voice is heard by key lawmakers.
 NATOPAC’s purpose is to work within the federal election process to further the goals of the exhibition industry through direct involvement in supporting and opposing candidates for the U.S. House of Representatives and U.S. Senate.
-NATOPAC currently is governed by three board members appointed by NATO’s Executive Board.
+NATOPAC currently is governed by four board members appointed by NATO’s Executive Board.
 The NATOPAC board members work with NATO to promote political involvement among the exhibition industry and assist in raising PAC funds.
 Members of this board also approve all donations to candidates based on established guidelines, such as voting records of incumbents.